 We left our albergue just after 7:00 in chilly weather.
-The wind was coming from the snow covered mountains and we’ve wasted no time to get our gloves, buffs and jackets out.
+The wind was coming from the snow covered mountains and we wasted no time in getting our gloves, buffs and jackets out.

 A landscape that reminds us of the well-known “fynbos” bushes in mountains near Cape Town

-It was quiet in Foncebadon when we’ve walked through this town – many pilgrims overnight here to be at La Cruz de Ferro before sunrise.
+It was quiet in Foncebadon when we walked through this town – many pilgrims overnight here to be at La Cruz de Ferro before sunrise.
 There were a few steep up hills to reach La Cruz de Ferro.
 Fortunately, it was still early morning and at the beginning of our day, which meant we had enough energy to walk this with ease.